dsong127/localToneAdjustment/README.md

 Luminance threshold: 30
 Chroma threshold: 10

-  **Note:** Just realized the example image shows Trump Tower.
-I took this picture when I traveled to Chicago, and while looking through images I thought it would be perfect since it shows the sky, buildings, and water.
-It has absolutely nothing to do with my political views.
+  **Please note:** This picture has nothing to do with my political views.

 ## Dependencies